Priyadharshini28102007/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

-# Implementation-of-SVM-For-Spam-Mail-Detection
+# Implementation-of-K-Means-Clustering-for-Customer-Segmentation

 ## AIM:
-To write a program to implement the SVM For Spam Mail Detection.
+To write a program to implement the K Means Clustering for Customer Segmentation.

 ## Equipments Required:
 1. Hardware – PCs